Slavery to Mary: Characteristics and origins

-The devotion consisted on the act of yielding oneself prisoner to the Mother of God - of subjection to her will.
-Each slave of Mary had also the duty of praying a litany in the morning and evening and an office on Saturday.
-The sign of the slavery was a fetters-shaped chainlet with the inscription ego mancipium Mariae.
+The devotion consisted of the act of yielding oneself prisoner to the Mother of God—submitting to her will.
+Each slave of Mary had the duty to pray a litany in the morning and evening, and an office on Saturday.
+The visible sign of this slavery was a fetters-shaped chainlet bearing the inscription ego mancipium Mariae (I am a slave of Mary).

-This sort of piety gained a great popularity in the age of Baroque (perhaps, among others, Wespazjan Kochowski used to practise it) and had a significant impact on the development of Marian veneration in the Church.
+This piety gained great popularity during the Baroque era (it was practiced by, among others, the poet Wespazjan Kochowski) and had a significant impact on the development of Marian veneration in the Church.